![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I could have drawn it out further, but gave in to impulse and check-mated him quickly.

-This of course did not sit well with Jason.
-He wanted a re-match.
+This of course did not sit well with Jason; he wanted a re-match.
 This time he played better.
-But I'd enjoyed his first loss so much I decided to purposely go for the jugular.
-And he didn't last many more moves the second time around than he had the first.
+But I'd enjoyed his first loss so much, I decided to purposely go for the jugular.
+And so he didn't last many more moves the second time around, than he had the first.

-Yes, I admit I was maybe being extra hard on him because I knew I might well lose in any race we undertook in the near future.
+Yes, I admit I was maybe being extra hard on him; because I knew I might well lose in any race we undertook later.

 We played a third game.
-This time with us both deadly serious and taking our time with our moves.
+This time with us both deadly serious, and taking our time with our moves.
 Jason did much better this round.
 But about mid-way we got interrupted by the other fellows showing up with food, which led to us all congregating in a different room for a while.
 I also telephoned to check on Shadow, and the garage said he was done.
-The cost was around $110 I believe.
+The cost was around one hundred and ten dollars, I believe.

 When Jason and I returned to the room housing the game, someone had put away the board and pieces.
 Yikes!
 So we didn't get to finish that round.
 I hitched a ride with Will to pick up Shadow.